IceHe/lib/mac/initialize.md

     wget
 ```

-NOTE : Because pre-installed softwares may be outdated,_
+**NOTE** : The pre-installed softwares may be outdated.

-_RECOMMEND to install and upgrade them via Homebrew again._
+> RECOMMEND to install and upgrade them via Homebrew again.

 <!--